Saiyoran1/Saiyora/README.md

 The modern Plane represents a sci-fi world, where player loadouts focus around a primary weapon and a set of abilities that are mostly defensives, movement, and utility.
 Though there are damage abilities available in modern specializations, they are less fit for creating a cohesive toolkit to maximize output, and more aimed at being situational tools to handle specific situations, while damage primarily comes from shooting the specialization's weapon.
 Modern specializations for players include:

 - Chronomancer (Sky)
+  - Abilities based around manipulation of time, such as granting quick movements or reversing damage taken.
 - Mutilator (Fire)
+  - Abilities based around transformation of the player and enemies, resulting in crowd control, debuffs, and damage buffs, often trading health for utility or damage.
 - Telekinetic (Earth)
+  - Abilities based around control of gravity and force, allowing for displacement, mobility, and some burst damage options.
 - Illusionist (Water)
+  - Abilities based around changing perception, granting control over threat, aggro radius, and stealth.
 - Soldier (Military)
+  - Abilities based around technology and weaponry, sort of a jack-of-all-trades pool of abilities with mobility, healing, damage buffs, and crowd control.

 I have not yet decided on weapons for each specialization, but the idea is that each specialization has a unique weapon which deals damage and also brings some form of utility that is unique to the specialization.
 Out of the five remaining ability slots on the player's action bar, two are able to be picked from a pool of specialization-exclusive abilities that other specializations can not use, and three are able to be picked from a pool of abilities available to all modern specializations.
 The talent customization in this Plane's build thus comes from selection of the five non-weapon abilities on the player's bar.
 In addition, each specialization grants a passive buff called an Echo when the player is in the opposing Plane (so modern specializations grant a passive buff to the player while they are in the ancient Plane, and ancient specializations grant a passive buff to the player while they are in the modern Plane).